Roth IRAs boast big tax advantages

 - You can withdraw your contributions at any time, for any reason, without owing taxes or penalties.

-The Internal Revenue Service provides a lot of documentation surrounding taxes, retirement, and Roth IRAs.
-That documentation is usually very long and can be quite confusing to decipher.
+The Internal Revenue Service (IRS) provides a lot of documentation regarding Roth IRA taxes, tax issues, and withdrawals.
+The rules, however, can be difficult to decipher.

 Are Roth IRA Contributions Taxed?

 In a sense, yes.
 Roth IRAs don’t get the upfront tax break that other retirement accounts, such as traditional IRAs and 401(k) plans, receive.

 These other plans are pre-tax retirement accounts.
 Your contributions—the money you deposit, up to the limit allowed—lower the amount of your gross income that’s subject to taxes.
 That effectively lowers the amount of tax you owe for that year.
 When you start withdrawing funds from these accounts after your retirement, however, you’ll pay taxes on those funds at your ordinary income tax rate.